Programming, SEO

-How Python Handles ‘Argument Passing’ (& Why I Call It ‘Passing By Copying Name’)
+How Python Handles 'Argument Passing'

-– and currently under-way learning ‘Python’ as your new scripting language?
+Are you a programmer experienced in ‘C’ programming language and currently under-way learning ‘Python’ as your new scripting language?

-1. Python from the perspective of a C Programmer
+1. Python from the perspective of a C programmer

 If so, you might assume from the code below that the local argument variable z in function f is a copy of integer literal [2], passed in by calling the function call in the global scope.

-The script works under that assumption and it will print out a resulting ‘4’ as shown in the exampled code below:
+The script works under that assumption, and it will print out a resulting ‘4’ as shown in the exampled code below:

 def f(z):